How to Plot Poisson Distribution in Excel (with Easy Steps)

 • We have completed our job here.
 But we can add some formatting to get a better interpretation and to have an eye-soothing graph.
 After applying the percentage format for Poisson Distribution results, style 2 for the chart, and changing the chart title, we have the following result.

-Read More: How to Plot Frequency Distribution in Excel (4 Easy Ways)
+Read More: How to Create a Distribution Chart in Excel

 Quick Notes